 Mickey uses a client-centered approach to counseling preschoolers and elementary age children and their families.
 She has worked in a school-based clinical program for over 15 years and has a good understanding of how schools and teachers work and how to advocate for students.
 She has extensive experience working with children with school-based problems including attachment, anxiety, ADHD and working below level of capability.
 She has worked with children using play therapy, sandtray, mindfulness and Cognitive Behavioral Therapy (CBT).
 She works from a trauma-informed framework and has strong cross-cultural experience.

 She has training in Family Therapy, Play Therapy, Sandtray Therapy, Mindfulness-Based Play-Family Therapy and Trauma-Informed Practice with Children and with Families.
-She is a Certified First Play Kinesthetic Therapist.
+Mickey is a Certified First Play Kinesthetic Storytelling Practitioner.

 In her spare time, Mickey enjoys cooking, reading, exercise, crochet and playing with her grandchildren.
 She is a leader in her church’s social justice committee.